saugereau/saugereau.github.io/_posts/2014-8-1-jekyll-windows-install.md

 ruby 2.0.0p481 (2014-05-08) [x64-mingw32]
 ```

 RubyGems is a package manager which became part of the standard library in Ruby 1.9.
 It allows developers to search, install and build gems, among other features.
-All of this is done by using the gem command-line utility
+All of this is done by using the gem command-line utility.

 A gem is a packaged Ruby application or library.
 It has a name (e.g. rake) and a version (e.g. 0.4.16)

 ```